apache/hudi/rfc/rfc-78/rfc-78.md

 years.
 It introduces lot of differentiating features for Apache Hudi.
 Feel free to checkout the [release page](https://hudi.apache.org/releases/release-1.0.0-beta1) for more info.
 We had beta1 and beta2 releases which was meant for interested developers/users to give a spin on some of the  advanced features.
-But as we are working towards 1.0 GA, we are proposing a bridge release (0.16.0) for smoother migration for existing hudi users.
+But as we are working towards 1.0 GA, we are proposing in this RFC a strategy for smoother migration for existing Hudi users.

 ## Objectives

 Goal is to have a smooth migration experience for the users from 0.x to 1.0.
-We plan to have a 0.16.0 bridge release asking users to first migrate writers (spark, flink, kafka connect sinks) and readers (Spark, Flink, Hive, Presto, Trino, ...) to 0.16.0 before they can upgrade to 1.x.

 A typical organization might have a medallion architecture deployed with 1000s of Hudi pipelines spread across bronze, silver and gold layer, where most pipelines can be both readers and writers and a few reader only pipelines (gold).
-For this layout of pipelines, here are some challenges faced during migration without a bridge release.\
+For this layout of pipelines, here are some challenges faced during migration.\

 1. Existing pipelines are in 0.15.x. (bronze, silver, gold)
 2. Migrate gold pipelines to 1.x.\
    &emsp; We need to strictly migrate only gold pipelines to 1.x.
 Because, a 0.15.x reader may not be able to read 1.x Hudi tables.
-So, if we migrate any of silver pipelines to
-1.x before migrating entire gold layer, we might end up in a situation, where a 0.15.x reader (gold) might end up reading 1.x table (silver).
+So, if we migrate any of silver pipelines to 1.x before migrating entire gold layer, we might end up in a situation, where a 0.15.x reader (gold) might end up reading 1.x table (silver).
 This might lead to failures.
    So, we have to follow certain order in which we migrate pipelines.
 3. Once all of gold is migrated to 1.x, we can move all of silver to 1.x.
 4. Once all of gold and silver pipelines are migrated to 1.x, finally we can move all of bronze to 1.x.

 As you could see, we need some coordination with which we need to migrate.
 And in a very large organization, sometimes we may not have good control over downstream consumers.
 Hence, coordinating entire migration workflow and orchestrating the same might be challenging.
 And here we just spoke about happy paths.
 But there are failure scenarios which could make it even more challenging.
 For instance, after upgrade, if users prefer to downgrade, then downgrade should ensure to completely revert all changes done in 1.x so that a 0.15.x reader and writer can continue without any issues.
-Hence, the bridge release is a key for smoother migration to 1.x in all aspects.
-And since this is going to be a major bump from any of 0.x to 1.x, we are meticulously designing this bridge release to ease migrations for our users.
+Hence, the migration protocol is key to ensure a smooth migration experience for the users.

-#### Here are the objectives with this bridge release
+#### Here are the objectives with this migration strategy

-- 1.x reader should be able to read 0.14.x to 0.16.x tables w/o any loss in 0.x functionality and guaranteeing no data inconsistencies.
+- 1.x reader should be able to read 0.14.x or later tables (table version 6) w/o any loss in 0.x functionality and guaranteeing no data inconsistencies.
 By no data inconsistencies, we mean, the queries results ff
-- 0.16.x should have read capability for 1.x tables w/ some limitations.
-For features ported over from 0.x, no loss in functionality should be guaranteed.
+- 1.x writer should be able to write in both the table versions tables (table version 6 and the current version) w/o any loss in 0.x functionality and guaranteeing no data inconsistencies.
   But for new features that was introduced in 1.x, we may not be able to support all of them.
-Will be calling out which new features may not work with 0.16.x reader.
 - In this case, we explicitly request users to not turn on these features untill all readers are completely migrated to 1.x so as to not break any readers as applicable.

 Connecting back to our example above, lets see how the migration might look like for an existing user.

-a.
-Existing pipelines are in 0.15.x. (bronze, silver, gold)
-b.
-Migrate pipelines to 0.16.0 (in any order. we do not have any constraints around which pipeline should be migrated first).
-c.
-Ensure all pipelines are in 0.16.0 (both readers and writers)
-d.
-Start migrating pipelines in a rolling fashion to 1.x.
-At this juncture, we could have few pipelines in 1.x and few pipelines in 0.16.0. but since 0.16.x can read 1.x tables, all readers will be intact.
-Just that do not enable new features like Non blocking concurrency control yet.
-e.
-Migrate all of 0.16.0 to 1.x version.
+1. Stop any async table services in 0.x completely.
+2. Upgrade writers to 1.x with table version 6 (tv=6, this won't auto-upgrade anything); 0.x readers will continue to work; writers can also be readers and will continue to read both tv=6.
+3. Upgrade table services to 1.x with tv=6, and resume operations.
+4. Upgrade all remaining readers to 1.x, with tv=6.
+5. Redeploy writers with tv=8; table services and readers will adapt/pick up tv=8 on the fly.
-f.
-Once all readers and writers are in 1.x, we are good to enable any new features (like NBCC) with 1.x tables.
+6. Once all readers and writers are in 1.x, we are good to enable any new features (like NBCC) with 1.x tables.

-As you could see, company/org wide coordination to migrate gold before migrating silver or bronze is relaxed with the bridge release.
-Only requirement to keep a tab on, is to ensure to migrate all pipelines completely to 0.16.x before starting to migrate to 1.x.

-So, here are the deliverables from this bridge release RFC:
-- 1.x reader should be able to read 0.14.x to 0.16.x tables w/o any loss in functionality and no data inconsistencies.
-- 0.16.x should have read capability for 1.x tables w/ some limitations.
-For features ported over from 0.x, no loss in functionality should be guaranteed.
-  But for new features that are being introduced in 1.x, we may not be able to support all of them.
-Will be calling out which new features may not work with 0.16.x reader.
-- Document steps for rolling upgrade from 0.16.x to 1.x with minimal downtime.
-- Downgrade from 1.x to 0.16.x documented with call outs on any functionality loss.

 ### Considerations when choosing migration strategy

 - While migration is happening, we want to allow readers to continue reading data.
 This means, we cannot employ a stop-the-world strategy when we are migrating.
   All the actions that we are performing as part of table upgrade should not have any side-effects of breaking snapshot isolation for readers.
-- Also, users should have migrated to 0.16.x before upgrading to 1.x.
-We do not want to add read support for very old versions of hudi in 1.x(for eg 0.7.0).
+- Also, users should have migrated to 0.14.x or later before upgrading to 1.x.
+We do not want to add read support for very old versions of hudi in 1.x (for eg 0.7.0).

-- So, in an effort to bring everyone to latest hudi versions, 1.x reader will have full read capabilities for 0.16.x, but for older hudi versions, 1.x reader may not have full reader support.
-The recommended guideline is to upgrade all readers and writers to 0.16.x. and then slowly start upgrading to 1.x(readers followed by writers).
+The recommended guideline is to upgrade all readers and writers to 0.14.x or later. and then slowly start upgrading to 1.x(readers followed by writers).
 Support matrix for different query types is given below in another section.

 Before we dive in further, lets understand the format changes: